Predictive Analytics Solutions

 So many options exist when it comes to developing predictive algorithms or stratifying patient risk.
 This presents a daunting challenge to health care personnel tasked with sorting through all the buzzword and marketing noise.
 Healthcare providers need to partner with groups that have a keen understanding of the leading academic and commercial tools, and the expertise to develop appropriate prediction models.

-Follow 4 Key Lessons Learned for Adopting Predictive Analytics in Healthcare
+Follow 4 Key Lessons Learned for Adopting Predictive Analytics and Machine Learning in Healthcare

 Given that predictive analytics are listed as level 7 out of the 8 possible levels on the Healthcare Analytics Adoption Model, there are many keys and pitfalls that can occur at such a level if not properly prepared.
 Fortunately for healthcare, there are numerous existing models from other industries that can be combined with past healthcare examples to ease some of the potential pains and pitfalls.
 Highlights of some those key lessons include: